Candy Color Paradox: Manga

 Candy Color Paradox is written and illustrated by Isaku Natsume.
-It was serialized in the boys' love manga magazine Dear+ from the January 2011 issue released on December 14, 2010 to the June 2012 issue released on May 14, 2012.
+It was serialized in the boys' love manga magazine Dear+ from the January 2011 issue released on December 14, 2010, to the June 2012 issue released on May 14, 2012.
 Natsume resumed the series beginning with the Spring 2014 issue of Chéri+ released on April 30, 2014, where it continues to be serialized irregularly.
-The chapters were later released in six bound volumes by Shinshokan under the Dear+ Comics imprint.
+The chapters were later released in eight bound volumes by Shinshokan under the Dear+ Comics imprint.

-Isaku Natsume Fanbook, a collection featuring Natsume's boys' love works published with Shinshokan, was released on November 30, 2013 and included extra comics consisting of crossovers with Dōshiyō mo Nai Keredo and Tight Rope, her other works.
+Isaku Natsume Fanbook, a collection featuring Natsume's boys' love works published with Shinshokan, was released on November 30, 2013, and included extra comics consisting of crossovers with Dōshiyō mo Nai Keredo and Tight Rope, her other works.
 In 2015, the release of vol. 3 of Candy Color Paradox was included in a promotional event where first-press editions were distributed with an extra comic.
 The first press bonus also included a ticket that allowed customers to apply to purchase an audio drama CD adaptation of Natsume's latest work at the time, Heart no Kakurega.
 In late October 2015, Natsume's artwork for Candy Color Paradox, as well as Heart no Kakurega, had a feature exhibition at Yurindo Comic Kingdom at Yokohama Station.

 On September 15, 2017, Dear+ announced that the tankōbon versions will be released with a new cover design starting with volume 4.
 The covers for volumes 1 to 3 were also redesigned with new artwork following the announcement.

 On August 1, 2018, Viz Media announced that they had licensed the series for North American distribution in English under their SuBLime imprint.